-- Be sure to set up your jars and workspace before making the jam so you can establish a rhythm.
+- Be sure to set up your jars and workspace before making the jam.
 Wash your jars and lids in hot soapy water and set them to dry completely on a rack or on a clean dish towel.
 Sterilize jars by placing them in a canning pot, filling it with water, and bringing it to a simmer.
 Hold jars in water or in a 225° F (107°C) oven until ready to use.
 (This latter oven trick is not recommended by the USDA, but I’m still alive to give you the option.)

 - Filling Jars

 - All canned goods need headspace to allow for expansion of the food and to create a vacuum in cooling jars.
 As a general rule, leave 1/4 inch of headspace on all jams and jellies.
 When placing lids and rings on canning jars, do not overtighten the rings.
 Secure just until rings have tension and feel snug.
 Overtightening will not allow for air to vent from the jars—a crucial step in canning.

 - Processing Jars